Modern Meditation: How Zen Practices are Being Integrated into Western Society

 Zen’s Growing Presence in Western Life

 Zen meditation is no longer confined to Buddhist temples or meditation halls.
-It’s made its way into schools, workplaces, healthcare settings, and even homes across the West.
-Here’s a look at how Zen practices are becoming part of everyday life in the modern world.
+It’s made its way into schools, workplaces, healthcare settings, and homes in the Western world.
+Here are a few ways that Zen and Mindfulness practices are becoming part of everyday life in the modern world.

 The Path Forward: How Zen Can Enhance Your Life